-I grew up in a protected nature area just outside of Hamburg, an idyllic place that is completely surrounded by forests and fields, which was great for my 3 younger brothers and I. We spent a lot of time playing in forests and fields…hundreds of tree houses later…
+I grew up in a protected nature area just outside of Hamburg—an idyllic place that is completely surrounded by forests and fields—which was great for my 3 younger brothers and me.
+We spent a lot of time playing in forests and fields building tree houses.

 You seemed to take a pragmatic approach to modeling, understanding that it wouldn’t sustain forever.
 How does that pragmatism translate to your creative life?